PLCnext/SampleRuntime/getting-started/Part-03/README.md

    </details>

    Notes on the above code:
-   - After the call to `ArpSystemModule_Load`, we must wait for the Axioline bus configuration to be completed before attempting to access I/O data.
+   - After the call to `ArpSystemModule_Setup`, we must wait for the Axioline bus configuration to be completed before attempting to access I/O data.
 In this case we use a timer, but there is a smarter way to do this - as we shall see in a later article.
    - In this example, the I/O read and write operations are performed in separate functions.
    - The required format of I/O port names is {Bus Type}/{NodeId}.{Name}, where {Bus Type} = "Arp.Io.AxlC", and {NodeId} and {Name} were obtained from the .tic file on the PLC.
    - In this example, we have hard-coded the I/O details (including the port name) in the read and write functions, but in a real application these types of functions should be general-purpose.